llambiel/letsecureme/post.md

 * spawn a cloud instance which will host our demo website.
 * do some basic hardening of our server and set up Nginx.
 * install a brand new Let's encrypt certificate and set up its automatic renewal
-* hardening of the Nginx configuration
+* hardening the Nginx configuration
 * hardening the Security Headers
 * get that shiny A+ security rating we are looking for

-We will use [Exoscale](https://www.exoscale.ch) as a cloud provider since they offer integrated firewall and DNS management.
-Exoscale is mainly focused on security, but you can follow along using any other cloud or traditional hosting service.
+We will use [Exoscale](https://www.exoscale.ch) as our cloud provider since they offer integrated firewall and DNS management.
+Exoscale is the leading Swiss cloud provider with a strong focus on data safety / privacy and security.
+Off course you can follow along using any other cloud or traditional hosting service.

 ## Let's Encrypt overview